 Assets held within the Company that are not within the with-profits sub-funds or the Non-Profit Sub-Fund.
-The assets of the Shareholder Fund are available to meet the Solvency Risk Appetite and, to the extent not required for this, may be distributed to shareholders.
+The assets of this fund are available to meet the Solvency Risk Appetite and, to the extent not required for this, may be distributed to shareholders.